ifgiscope/wind-turbines/static/icons/README.md

+These icons are getting used for the index viewer, where the smiley are getting visualized.

 Icons based on emojis designed by [OpenMoji](https://openmoji.org/) – the open-source emoji and icon project.
 Modifications detailed below:
 License: [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/#)